webtranslateit/webtranslateit/README.md

 This is a plugin to integrate your app with [Web Translate It](https://webtranslateit.com).

+This plugin adds:
-This plugin adds a handy rake task to fetch your translations.
-If you want, you can also setup the plugin to “autofetch” your translations on page load.
+* a handy rake task to fetch your translations.
+* a rack middleware to automatically fetch new translations from Web Translate It, If you want, you can also setup the plugin to “autofetch” your translations on page load.
 This feature allows a team of translators to work on Web Translate It’s web interface and test their translations on your server by just reloading a page.

 Installation
 ------------